davisjam/davisjam.github.io/_pages/about.md

 About me
 =====

-I am an Assistant Professor at Purdue, in the department of Electrical and Computer Engineering (ECE).
+I am an Assistant Professor at Purdue University, in the department of Electrical and Computer Engineering (ECE).

 As a scientist, I study the engineering of computing systems.
 I believe that computing systems will eventually mediate most human interactions with other humans and the surrounding world.